StaticHex/BudgetCalculator/README.md

 ### Settings options

-* Rounding - Currently 3 types of rounding are supported:
+* Rounding - Currently 4 types of rounding are supported:
+  * None - Nothing is rounded, use this if you want to track exact amounts.
   * Simple - Round everything to the closest decimal place
-  * Conservative - Round withdrawals up to the nearest dollar and round deposits down to the nearest dollar
+  * Banker's - In the event that the amount to round is equidistant from two values i.e. 0.5 the value is rounded to the nearest even integer.
+See http://wiki.c2.com/?BankersRounding for more information.
   * Spare Change - Round withdrawals up to the nearest dollar, round deposits down to the nearest dollar, round Total remaining down to the nearest $5
+* Show Rounding - Provides the option to round silently, meaning values are rounded when calculating the remaining total but exact amounts are shown on each transaction.
-* Time Period - Currently 3 time periods are supported and the time periods apply globally.
-Currently there is no way to make some transactions apply under one time period and have others apply on another (though this may change in the future).
+* Archive Mode - Currently 3 modes are supported and the time periods apply globally.
+Currently there is no way to make some transactions apply under one mode and have others apply on another (though this may change in the future).
   * Weekly - 7 day period based on the start date.
   * Bi-Weekly - 13 day period based on the start date.
   * Monthly - Finds the first and last day of the month that the chosen start date resides in and creates a period based on that.
+* Color Options:
+  * Button Text Color - Changes the text color on all buttons and title bars.
+  * Button Background Color - Changes the background color on all buttons and title bars
+  * Stage Background Color - Changes the backtround color of the main window; applies dilute coloring i.e. it averages the color with white before applying so that the color is lighter.
+  * Default Transaction Color - This is the color that transactions will default to if no color is assigned to them.
+Applies dilue coloring i.e. it averages the color with white before applying so that the color is lighter.